United

 territory of Palestine, which did not exist [as a sovereign or even] as a

 distinct and separate territorial unit within the empire at the time.
-At the end of the War, and with the
+At the end of the War, and with the establishment

-Remo, Italy in order to discuss the implementation of the Treaty.[1]
+in order to discuss the implementation of the Treaty.[1]

-The Treaty of Versailles, signed on June 28, 1919 between the
+The Treaty of Versailles, signed on June 28, 1919 between the Allied

-Allied Powers and Germany, was the official peace treaty to end World War
+Powers and Germany, was the official peace treaty to end World War I. Articles 1-26 of the Treaty became known as

-peace between nations.[2]
+between nations.[2]
 Article 22 of the Covenant authorized the

 establishment of a system of Mandates for the supervision and governance of the

-worlds remaining non-sovereign territories.
+world’s remaining non-sovereign territories.

 The purpose of these Mandates was to place each territory and its